August 25, 2022

 A little tip: don't interrupt the user's journey with an inappropriate message when they're surfing the app.
 Ask them to rate after doing some specific actions: making a purchase, downloading content, or completing a level.
 In this case, clients will share fresh experiences with high probability.

 How to achieve high user retention in the app and reduce customer acquisition costs at the same time?
-Let your customers invite their friends!
-Interacting with familiar people can increase user engagement significantly.
+Let your existing users invite their friends!
+Interacting with familiar people can increase customer engagement significantly.
 On the other hand, a newcomer moves through the funnel faster because they receive a recommendation from a trusted source.
 Use in-app messaging to tell the customer about these opportunities: